 Mount Tamalpais is the most popular outdoors playground in San Francisco Bay Area.
 It is also the high point of Marin County, California.
 The mountain is a east-west trending ridge rising dramatically over the surrounding cities and hills, about 10 miles as crow flies north of San Francisco.
 It has steep slopes on all sides, bounded on the west and south by sea cliffs.
 From most parts of the mountain there are simply stunning views of the ocean, bay, cities, bridges, rocky outcrops, dense forests, wild flowers, water falls, dramatic ocean cliffs, beaches, pounding surf, fog clouds, sunsets, ...

 Mount Tamalpais has three summits, the West, Middle, and East Peaks.
-The west peak was the highest point until it was leveled to build a weather station (its geodesic dome resembles a golf ball).
-The east peak has the best views of the skyline of San Francisco, so it has always been the focal point of tourists.
+The west peak is the highest point, but the east peak is just 4 feet lower and has the best views of the skyline of San Francisco, so it has always been the focal point of tourists.
 Near the end of 19th century, a cog railroad was built to take tourists to the top of East Peak.
 Now removed, the railroad path is the "Old Railroad Grade", the easiest and most popular route to the summit from the south.
 The old railroad station at the summit is now a parking lot for tourists who drive to the top (well, about 300 vertical feet below East Peak).
 There is a snack bar and visitor center there, as well as picnic facilities.
 From here it is a very crowded and very short hike to the top of East Peak.
 The poor summit ambience is compensated by spectacular views in every direction.
 There are also well-used technical rock climbing routes directly below on huge rock outcrops.

 Commonly called "Mount Tam", this is the birthplace of mountain biking.
 A confusing maze of trails criss-cross the mountain, some designated for bicycles and equistrians and some exclusively for hikers.
 It is possible to find solitude on the mountain if you hike the north slope and choose the less popular trails.
 The maze of trails means it is easy to get lost without a good trail map, however, usually you'll be able to find someone to ask within an hour.
 Being the most popular outdoors playground, there are myriad recreational pursuits here, for example, redwood forest walks (Muir Woods National Monument on southwest slope), beaches and coastal hiking (Muir Beach, Marin Headlands, Stinson Beach), hang gliding (off Bolinas Ridge on the northwest), fishing (several man-made lakes in the north foothills).
 Mount Tamalpais extends south into Marin Headlands, a series of coastal cliffs even more popular for sight-seeing tourists because of the close-up views of the Golden Gate Bridge and San Francisco.